EduardoRenz/clean-arch-from-go-horse/Readme.md

 ## Project Overview

-The main functionality of the project is to simulate a transaction in a Currency and then convert it into Another if needed.
+The main functionality of the project is to simulate a transaction in a currency and then convert it into another if needed.
 To achieve this, the project will use Free apis to get the current price.

+- User can choose a preferred currency to use in your balance
+- User can get the list of transactions and wallte information (current balance)
+- Every transaction will be stored in a table
+- Every transaction reduce the amount in wallet

 ## Free Cripto API's to get Currency Price